Eliav2/how-react-hooks-work/How React hooks works.md

   </>
   ```
   the useEffect if `Comp1` will fire and only then the useEffect `Comp2` will fire.
-- On the same React component: each effect from the same type will fire in the order of declaration.
+- On the same React component: on the same phase, each effect from the same type will fire in the order of declaration.

 That's it! you are now understands what really going on when you asks React to update some state in some component.